Ali98Wayne/CSC6710-PROJ2/README.md

-CSC 6710 - Project 2 (Fall 2025)
+# CSC 6710/DSE 6100 - Fall 2025 - Project 2<br>
-We consider the design of a database-driven website for managing home-cleaning services for a contractor, Anna Johnson.
+* We consider the design of a database-driven website for managing home-cleaning services for a contractor, Anna Johnson.

-The workflow is as follows:
+## The workflow is as follows:
 1. Service Request Submission
 2. Quote & Negotiation
 3. Service Order & Completion